zackees/isolated-environment/README.md

 Another downside, but this also exists within `pipx` is that you can't directly call into Python code within the `isolated-environment`.
 The only interface that can be used at this point are command-based apis (anything that `subprocess.run` can invoke).
 But this is typical of all code that is isolated in its own environment.

-# Locking

-While `isolated-environment` doesn't use any locking, I recommend that you do if there is any chance your app will be used from multiple processes.
-I recommend the excellent `FileLock` library to achieve this.

 # Development

 ## Install